defenxor/dsiem/docs/web_interfaces.md

 The above statuses and tags can be customized by supplying the appropriate dsiem [startup parameter](./commands.md#dsiem-command-flags).

+Several cells on the detail alarm view also provide clickable link to quickly search their content on Kibana for further analysis.

 ## Kibana Dashboard

 Dsiem's example Kibana dashboard can be imported using the step provided [here](./installation.md#importing-kibana-dashboard).
 The result should be similar to this:

 ![Dsiem Web UI](./images/kbn-dashboard.png)

+The dashboard also provide a URL link (through Kibana scripted field) to open each alarm on Dsiem web UI.

 ## APM Integration